 WHA’s Hydrogen Fire Risk Management Philosophy

 WHA’s hydrogen safety expertise is informed by years of failure analysis and forensic engineering.
-WHA’s engineers have investigated numerous incidents involving hydrogen and other hazardous fuels.
-The incident pictured above, for example, occurred at the Muskingum River Power Plant on July 8, 2007.
+Our engineers have investigated numerous incidents involving hydrogen and other hazardous fuels.
+The incident pictured above, for example, occurred at a power plant in Muskingum River in 2007.

 It’s our mission to prevent incidents like this.
 We have developed our suite of hydrogen consulting services and resources to help keep industry safe.

 So how does a hydrogen fire occur?
 We like to explain this by using the illustration of the “fire triangle.”

 There are generally three factors essential to all fires: fuel, oxidizer, and ignition.
 What we call fire is actually a “combustion” reaction: the chemical process of a fuel like hydrogen reacting with an oxizider like oxygen.
 Under controlled circumstances, this powerful reaction can be harnessed for good.
 Under the wrong circumstances, a volatile hydrogen fire can be extremely destructive.!
 Let’s review the properties of hydrogen that make it unique and crucial to handle safely.

 Safety Challenge #1: Hydrogen is Challenging to Detect and Contain

 Hydrogen is a colorless, odorless, tasteless gas, and when it burns, it emits very little light and color.
 This makes hydrogen and hydrogen fires very difficult to detect without special equipment.

 Hydrogen also holds a familiar place as the smallest element on the periodic table.
 In application, this means that its tiny H2 molecules are very susceptible to leaks.
 They can diffuse through many materials considered to be “airtight.”
 Hydrogen can even absorb into certain metals, causing them to become brittle and crack (known as hydrogen “embrittlement”).